SaltePatato/verifybot/README.md

 *Used to link a Discord account with an Minecraft account.*

 ## Introduction
-This is the official [Discord](https://discordapp.com/) bot used by the [DiamondFire](http://www.mcdiamondfire.com/) [Discord server](http://discord.gg/pDHBbBD).
-This bot's main purpose is to link the Discord account from the user with the [Minecraft](https://minecraft.net/) account.
+This is the official [Discord](https://discordapp.com/) bot used by the [DiamondFire](https://www.mcdiamondfire.com/) [Discord server](http://discord.gg/pDHBbBD).
+This bot's main purpose is to link a user's Discord account with their [Minecraft](https://minecraft.net/) account.

 ## What Verification Does
-Verification allows you to send messages to a channel in the Discord server.
+Verification allows you to send messages to a channel in the Discord server, submit reports, and have access to most channels.

 ## Requirements
 * A Minecraft server